 Supplies are consumable products used by a functional centre.
 Accounts exist for items ranging from paper, computer supplies, test manuals and forms, to medications, and other clinical products.
-There are specific accounts unique to Lab functional centres for supplies such as reagents, glassware, etc.

 Traceable Supplies and other expenses

 These are consumable supplies or other expenses that